 West Ridge: Class 1 or 2 from the pass above Little Clare Lake.
 Follow the rocky ridge or sandy slopes below for about a mile and 1,300 ft of gain to a little bit of scrambling up to the summit block.

 Must pay $20 park entrance fee unless you have the annual pass.
 Overnight permits are $15 and can be obtained at the ranger station near the trailhead if you're not planning on a day hike.
 Some of the trailheads are popular so get early walk-ins or make reservations.

 When to Climb

-The east ridge is climbable all year but the Mineral King Road is usually closed from the end of October until Memorial Day weekend at the end of May.
+The west ridge is climbable all year but the Mineral King Road is usually closed from the end of October until Memorial Day weekend at the end of May.
 If you want to ski, hike or snowmobile the road it is allowed.